 On March 26, 2010, the Company entered into two Purchase Agreements, referred to herein as the Non-Affiliate Purchase Agreements, between the Company and certain non-affiliated investors who are a party thereto, referred to herein as the Non-Affiliated Investors.
 The Company also entered into a Purchase Agreement with certain affiliates of the Company referred to herein as the Affiliated Investors, and the Affiliate Purchase Agreement.
-Collectively the Non-Affiliated Investors shall be referred to herein as the Investors.
+Collectively the Non-Affiliate Purchase Agreements shall be referred to herein as the Purchase Agreements and collectively the Non-Affiliated Investors shall be referred to herein as the Investors.
 The respective Purchase Agreements contain substantially similar terms.